oneeve8/kobble-data/content/Tutorial2.md

 In the main window is your
 Kobble view
-To edit a Markdown file, tap the pen
+To edit a Markdown file, tap the pencil
-Markdown edit (pencil),
-Kobble Views,
+To view your Markdown results, tap the square view icon Kobble Views,
 Close Tab
 Tabs